whitejeep600/yolo_lesion_detection/README.md

 todo

-download all raw data to pepper scp a small part of the data to local do some basic data preprocessing write processing to yolo format increase image contrast write yolo training launch it on pepper
+download all raw data to pepper write processing to yolo format write yolo training increase image contrast launch training on pepper

 Run

 src/download_raw_data.sh

 to get the unprocessed DeepLesion dataset.
+In addition, after agreeing to DeepLesion's usage terms, manually download the DL_info.csv file into the data/raw directory.